mpatrickaires/mpatrickaires/README.md

 ##

-### :speech_balloon: If you want to get in touch with me, check out my social medias:
+### 💬 If you want to get in touch with me, check out my social medias:

 <div>
   <a href="https://www.linkedin.com/in/mpatrickaires/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>